-- Otford Primary School adheres to the KSCB Safeguarding Children Procedures (Online, April 2016).
-The full KSCB procedures and additional guidance relating to specific safeguarding issues can be found on the KSCB website www.kscb.org.uk - Additional guidance for staff includes - 'What to do if you are Worried About a Child Being Abused' (DfE 2015) - Information Sharing advice for safeguarding practitioners (2015) - o Kent and Medway Inter-Agency Threshold Criteria for Children in Need - The Assessment Framework for Children in Need and their Families (2000) - o These documents can be found in the Safeguarding folder on the Intranet - What to do if you are worried about a child being abused' (DfE 2015) p.12 identifies that there are four key steps for professionals to follow to help identify and respond appropriately to possible abuse and/or neglect. - All members of staff are expected to be aware of and follow this approach:
+- The Malling School adheres to a new Kent Safeguarding Children Multi-Agency Partnership (KSCMP) that supersedes the previous Kent Safeguarding Children's Board (KSCB).
+The full KSCMP procedures and additional guidance relating to specific safeguarding issues can be found on the KCC website www.kelsi.org.uk - Additional guidance for staff includes - 'What to do if you are Worried About a Child Being Abused' (DfE 2015) - Information Sharing advice for safeguarding practitioners (2015) - o Kent and Medway Inter-Agency Threshold Criteria for Children in Need - The Assessment Framework for Children in Need and their Families (2000) - These documents, among others, can be found as appendices in the annual TMS Safeguarding Training resources provided to staff each year - What to do if you are worried about a child being abused' (DfE 2015) p.12 identifies that there are four key steps for professionals to follow to help identify and respond appropriately to possible abuse and/or neglect. - All members of staff are expected to be aware of and follow this approach:

 - It may not always be appropriate to go through all four stages sequentially and if a child is in immediate danger or is at risk of harm, a referral should be made immediately to children's social care and/or the police. - The role of the school in situations where there are child protection concerns is NOT to investigate but to recognise and refer. - It is the responsibility of the DSL to receive and collate information regarding individual children, to make immediate and on-going assessments of potential risk and to decide actions necessary (with parents / carers in most cases).
 This includes the need to make referrals to partner agencies and services. - To help with this decision s/he may choose to consult with the Area Education Safeguarding Adviser from the Education Safeguarding Team and/or the Education Safeguarding Adviser (Online Protection) for online safety concerns. - Advice may also be sought from the Early Help Triage Team.
-Note this process is currently under review and therefore may change. - Issues discussed during consultations may include the urgency and gravity of the concerns for a child or young person and the extent to which parents/carers are made aware of these. - All members of staff are made aware of the Early Help process, and understand their role within it.
-This includes identifying emerging problems, liaising with the DSL, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment. - If Early Help is assessed to be appropriate then the DSL will support staff members involved with the family in liaising with other agencies and submitting an Early Help Notification Form.
+Note this process is currently under review and therefore may change. - Issues discussed during consultations may include the urgency and gravity of the concerns for a child or young person and the extent to which parents/carers are made aware of these. - All members of staff are made aware of the Early Help process and understand their role within it.
+This includes identifying emerging problems, liaising with the DSL, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment. - If Early Help is assessed to be appropriate, then the DSL will support staff members involved with the family in liaising with other agencies and submitting an Early Help Notification Form.
 The DSL will keep all Early Help cases under constant review and will give consideration to making a referral to SCS if the situation doesn't appear to be improving for the child. - New referrals to services will be made using the agreed Kent process i.e. the Early Help Notification form or Inter-Agency Referral Form for referrals to SCS.
-These will be made with reference to the Kent Interagency Threshold Criteria for Children in Need (KSCB).
+These will be made with reference to the Kent Interagency Threshold Criteria for Children in Need (KCSMP).
 In situations where there are felt to be urgent or grave concerns, a telephone referral will be made prior to the form being completed and sent to the Central Duty Team.
 Concerns for children who are already known to services will be passed to the allocated worker / team.